 After that the project went off without any complications. 🙂 whooo!
 My first earned money with embroidery!
 I’m contemplating framing it 😉 I ended up using a tear away stabalizer, because that is what they had used for the embroidered roses that were all ready on the handkerchief, so I thought it might work best.

 I used the built in fonts on the ellisimo using the smallest size.
 I did learn that not all small size are the same!
 I used two different fonts for the two handkerchiefs and one was much bigger than the other.
 Even though both were selected to use the size “small” font.

-I also also found it was easiest to type each line of the words and set the, as seperate designs.
+I also also found it was easiest to type each line of the words and set them as seperate designs.
 So type a line, “set” it than “add another design” type that and set it etc. That made moving the spacing around a lot easier.
 Then once I have all the words spaced and placed… Leave the embroidery edit and go to “sewing” camera scan and move the whole design to where it should be on handkerchief.
-There maybe a better way to do this, but it is how it worked for me.
+There might be a better way to do this, but This method worked for me.
 If I was in embroidery edit, the tendency was to move just one line instead of the whole design.

 After I did these two, my friend who is getting married asked me to do some for her too.
 So I have now made 4 of the handkerchiefs!
 I personally would like to have a slightly bigger handkerchief to embroider on, it feels like the words take up too much space….but I wasn’t able to find a bigger size in time to do these.
 These handkerchiefs came from hobby lobby which made it very convenient to use them!